-The Hackbright Academy Software Engineering Fellowship a 10 week training program designed to help women become awesome programmers.
+The Hackbright Academy Software Engineering Fellowship for women is a 12 week training program designed to help women become awesome programmers.
 We teach the fundamentals of modern web development, then introduce you to Silicon Valley companies looking to expand their engineering teams.

 The program is full-time, Monday through Friday, from 10AM to 6PM, in our San Francisco office: 683 Sutter St. Ste.
 201. We supply the computers, you supply the enthusiasm.

 Final Application Deadline: 03/03/2014